docdimy/scribe-engine/README.md

 {"status":"healthy","timestamp":"...","version":"1.0.0","uptime_seconds":...}
 ```

+## 🌐 Production Deployment

+For a production environment, it is **critical** to not expose the service directly to the internet.
+Instead, a **reverse proxy** (like Nginx, Traefik, or a cloud load balancer) should be used.

+### Key Responsibilities of a Reverse Proxy:

+- **TLS Termination (HTTPS):** The proxy handles incoming HTTPS traffic, decrypts it, and forwards it to the Scribe Engine service over the internal Docker network.
+This ensures secure "Encryption-in-Transit" between the client and the server.
+- **Load Balancing:** If you run multiple instances of the service, the proxy can distribute traffic among them.
+- **Security:** It can provide an additional layer of security, handling things like rate limiting, IP whitelisting, and protection against common web vulnerabilities.

+The provided `docker-compose.production.yml` is designed to be used behind such a proxy.
+It does not expose any ports to the host machine, assuming the proxy will connect to it via a shared Docker network.

 ## 📋 API Documentation

 The API is documented via OpenAPI and can be explored at `http://localhost:3001/docs` when running in development mode.